 - Thoughtful industry sector advocacy and representation

-Through her work with Coulter Strategy & Innovation, Fuller and her colleagues have delivered expert guidance to high profile national and international nonprofits on topics including association financial management, governance redesign, comprehensive marketing, branding and communication plans.
-Client organizations include the National Law Journal, the National Council of Jewish Women, the SCORE Foundation, and the Hispanic Business Initiative Fund.
+Through her work with Coulter’s consulting clients, Fuller and her colleagues have delivered expert guidance to high-profile national and international nonprofits on topics including financial analysis, governance redesign, comprehensive marketing, branding and communication plans and non-dues revenue development.
+A small sample of organizations served include: The ESOP Association, the National Law Journal, the National Council of Jewish Women, the SCORE Foundation, and the Hispanic Business Initiative Fund.

+Fuller has served as the chief staff executive for a number of Coulter client organizations, including the Alliance for Women in Media, Tysons Tomorrow, and the National Association of Women Business Owners.
+Her staff leadership accomplishments include the then-cutting edge launch of a social media-driven grassroots advocacy campaign, the implementation of a “freeium” membership model for a 60+-year old association, and the growth of corporate investment of over 400% within a two-year period.
 Prior to joining Coulter, Fuller served as the executive director of the Community Associations Institute (CAI) Research Foundation and as vice president of CAI's education department.
 Other previous employment includes positions with Andersen Consulting (now Accenture), the American Medical Student Association/Foundation and American University.
-She has consulted for organizations including Dartmouth University's Koop Institute, the Corporation for National and Community Service, the Latino Council on Alcohol and Tobacco and the Children's Defense Fund.
-She has facilitated a number of workshops on nonprofit strategy, marketing and advocacy, and has authored a number of articles that have appeared in national and regional publications.
+She has facilitated a number of workshops on nonprofit strategy, marketing and advocacy, and has authored a wide number of articles that have appeared in national and regional publications.

 Fuller received both her undergraduate and master of public administration degrees from American University in Washington, D.C.
 An active member of the American Society of Association Executives (ASAE), Fuller was named an ASAE Fellow in 2011 – a distinction earned by less than one percent of its membership.
 Fuller received the 2011 Alice Paul Award from American University’s Women and Politics Institute for her work advancing women’s causes.
 She currently serves on the board of directors for American Forests, the nation’s oldest conservation organization.
 She earned the Certified Association Executive (CAE) designation in 2002 and served as a faculty member for the CAE Immersion course, where she taught financial management, strategic planning and brand management.
 In addition, Fuller served as an associate professor at Northern Virginia Community College, teaching "Introduction to Nonprofit Management" from 2005-2010, and is a featured guest lecturer within American University’s School of Public Affairs.
 She served as the president of the American University Alumni Association Board, and previously served on the board of directors of the ASAE Foundation from 2003-2006, as well as the editorial board of the Journal of Association Leadership.
 Fuller was named one of Association Trends Leading Young Association Executives in 2000, and received an award to study leadership at The Banff Centre in 2002 from the Canadian Bureau of Tourism.